 Hell, they even have a supermarket!
 Not a little one… this thing’s huge.
 And it doesn’t even look like a temporary structure.
 You’d be forgiven for thinking that they’ve based the festival in a field where a supermarket already existed!
 If buying things doesn’t suit you then you could always join the German army.
 Each year they assist by laying big steel plates on the ground to help vehicles get around on the grass, so this year they’ve been rewarded with a recruitment office on site.

-Add to all this the Future Zone (where you can discuss thoughts for the future of the festival with organisers), a gaming zone, knights in armour, competitions, a football pitch, showers for cooling you down when it’s too hot, a great market (I got three patches for €10, cheaper than Amazon) and so much more, you can see why this is genuinely a metal Mecca!
+Add to all this the Future Zone (where you can discuss thoughts for the future of the festival with organisers), a gaming zone where everyone can play the lowest wagering requirements casino uk or any other gambling-related game, knights in armour, competitions, a football pitch, showers for cooling you down when it’s too hot, a great market (I got three patches for €10, cheaper than Amazon) and so much more, you can see why this is genuinely a metal Mecca!

 Photos by Shellstar Media